felipecastrosales/todo/README.md

    Challenges and Learnings along the way 🤯
    </h2>

-   This application was simple to make, and I intend to make more updates to it in the future.<br>
+   This application was very simple and so was the development, but it also, due to the layout, forced me to consult documentation, articles and forums (StackOverFlow, GitHub Issues and others) several times, which made me learn even more 🤯.
+Foturnately, I managed to make the application more beautiful, and I intend  to make more updates in future.

 ---